 If you know what to look for, though, you just might be able to tell what animals have been hanging around and where they went.
-No matter how small it may be, all animals leave some evidence behind when they move through the world.
+No matter how small they may be, all animals leave some evidence behind when they move through the world.

 You can track animals in your backyard or a local park.
 For a real adventure, though, visit a nearby state park or forest and hit the trails.
-It can be a lot of fun to be an animal detective, searching for footprints, paw prints and hoof prints!
+It can be a lot of fun to be an animal detective, searching for footprints, paw prints, and hoof prints!

 As you move, your feet leave tell-tale footprints that show where you've been.
 Animals are the same way.
 Of course, you can't always see these tracks easily.
 For example, tracking a rabbit hopping through thick grass would not be an easy task.

 Sand and hard-packed dirt can make it easier to see animal tracks.
 However, it's much easier to track animals traveling through tracking a try.or .
 So you might want to wait until just after it rains or snows to give